globaleaks/whistleblowing-software/documentation/roadmap/index.rst

 Audit Log
 .........
-GlobaLeaks still misses the implementation of a complete audit log.
-Such a feature is considered fundamental for the software to reach production grade in matters of corporate compliance and accountability where audit logs are mandatory components of the infrastructure.
+GlobaLeaks still misses the implementation of a complete audit logit.
+This is considered a fundamental feature in order to achieve full accontability of the whistleblowing process and increase security.

+Ideas:

+- Software audit log should be improved
+- The software could exposes a standard log interfaces in CEF/LEEF/Syslog format to foster integration with third party SIEM software.

 Reference tickets: